Child BMI Percentile Chart by Age Explained

 Below the 5th Percentile (Underweight)

-Your child’s BMI is lower than 95% of children their age and sex.
-This could indicate inadequate nutrition, a medical condition affecting growth, or simply a naturally lean body type.
-Your pediatrician will look at the trend over time.
-A child who has always tracked along the 3rd percentile and is growing steadily is very different from a child who dropped from the 50th to the 3rd percentile over the past year.
+Your child’s BMI is lower than 95% of kids their age and sex.
+This could mean inadequate nutrition, a medical condition affecting growth, or — and this is important — just a naturally lean build.
+What your pediatrician will look at is the trend over time.
+A kid who’s always tracked along the 3rd percentile and is growing steadily?
+Very different from one who dropped from the 50th to the 3rd percentile in a year.

 5th to 84th Percentile (Healthy Weight)

-This is the range where most children fall.
-It is a very wide range on purpose.
-A child at the 10th percentile and a child at the 80th percentile are both considered healthy weight.
-What matters most is that the child is tracking consistently along their growth curve and not crossing percentile lines rapidly.
+Most kids fall here.
+And this range is wide on purpose.
+A child at the 10th percentile and one at the 80th are both considered healthy weight.
+What matters most is that they’re tracking consistently along their growth curve — not jumping across percentile lines.

 85th to 94th Percentile (Overweight)